10197jsg/IH-DA-Project03/README.md

-# Third project of DA bootcamp: ML for Mushroom Classification
+# Third project of DA bootcamp: Mushroom Classification
-Machine Learning tuned to classify if Mushrooms are edible or not.
-Dataset from the UCI Machine Learning repository, accessed through Kaggle.
+Mushroom Classification is a machine learning project focused on classifying whether mushrooms are poisonous or not.

 ## Installation
 - pip install graphviz